lheagy/phd-thesis/README.md

 # Electromagnetic imaging of subsurface injections
 _Lindsey Heagy_

 This repository contains all of the latex used to generate the [thesis pdf](./thesis/thesis.pdf).
-All of the notebooks used to generate the figures in the thesis are available.
+All of the notebooks used to generate the figures in the thesis are available and Jupyter notebooks or python scripts.
+They are listed [by chapter](#Notebooks-by-Chapter) below.

 ## Abstract